lmonkiewicz/spring-boot-mvc-http-logging/README.md

  and integration test configured to run on deployed application on Tomcat 8 using cargo plugin, and tested with REST-assured.

+Logs can be found in tomcat /logs/logFile.log and in /target/cargo-tomcat-logs/container.log

 ### How to run
 As standard _spring-boot_ app: